pazvanti/Phoenix/README.md

 ### Fragments

-Phoenix allows the creation of reusable components.
+Flamewing allows the creation of reusable components.
 This is done by having one file for each component that has the same rules as any other template file.
 After that, you can reference it inside other templates.

 For example, inside my `views` folder I have a directory named `menu` where I have a template for the administrator's menu.
 From my main template, I can reference it like this:
 ```html